Court of Owls: The New 52

 During the Forever Evil storyline, the Court of Owls see the news from the Crime Syndicate that the Justice League is "dead" and claims that the Court of Owls will prosper.
 With their existence threatened, they dig into the foundations of their arcane history and use it to adapt.
 A prominent member of the Court of Owls shows his daughter where the Court of Owls began: the chamber of the First Talon.

-At the conclusion of the 2014-2015 series Batman Eternal, it is revealed that Lincoln March used the Court's resources to fund the Cluemaster's campaign against Batman, reasoning that Batman's public death at the hands of an unknown enemy would forever end the "myth" of the Dark Knight.
+At the conclusion of the 2014–2015 series Batman Eternal, it is revealed that Lincoln March used the Court's resources to fund the Cluemaster's campaign against Batman, reasoning that Batman's public death at the hands of an unknown enemy would forever end the "myth" of the Dark Knight.
 However, the plan fails when Batman's allies and the people of Gotham City rally together against March's assault after Commissioner Gordon calls on them to stand up for the city in Batman's name, forcing March to retreat.

 In the 2015-2016 storyline Robin War, the Court of Owls reanimate Lincoln March, who has devised a way to obtain their prophesied Gray Son.
-Councilwoman Noctua, a member of the Court, rises to power in Gotham City and implants a set of laws and regulations that ban all Robin paraphernalia and will imprison those caught possessing or wearing anything Robin-related.
-This gets the attention of the original four Robins: Dick Grayson, Jason Todd, Tim Drake, and Damian Wayne (the current Robin), who all arrive in Gotham to train the hundreds of members of the Robins street gang.
+Councilwoman Noctua, a member of the Court, rises to power in Gotham City and implants laws that ban all Robin paraphernalia and will imprison those caught possessing or wearing anything Robin-related.
+This gets the attention of the four Robins: Dick Grayson, Jason Todd, Tim Drake, and Damian Wayne, who all arrive in Gotham to train the hundreds of members of the Robins street gang.